charityyoungblood/StatisticsAndProbability/ProducingData.md

     - Where the individuals that are chosen to participate in the study are chosen COMPLETELY at random, and without replacement
     - As long as ALL participants respond, then the sample is NOT subject to any BIAS, and should succeed in being representative of the population of interest
     - If only a fraction of the participants respond to the study questions, you would have potential problems associated with "Volunteer Response"
     - "Volunteer Respnse" isn't as problematic as a "Volunteer Sample", but there is still the danger that the small amount of participants that did respond (i.e. 40%) are different from those who don't

+Sampling: Probability Sampling Plans

+  1. "Probability Sampling" is where all the individuals within a given population have equal chances of being selected, i.e. "Random Selection"

+  2. Simple Random Sampling
+    - The simplest probability sampling plan
+    - This is equivalent to “selecting names out of a hat”
+    - Each individual has the SAME CHANCE of being selected

+  3. Cluster Sampling
+    - This sampling technique is used when our population is naturally divided into groups - which are called "Clusters"
+    - We take a "Random Sample" of "Clusters" and use all the individuals within the selected clusters as our sample

+  4. Stratified Sampling
+    - Is used when our population is naturally divided into sub-populations, which we call stratum (plural: strata)
+    - We choose a "Simple Random Sample" from each "Stratum" and our sample consists of all the "Simple Random Samples" put together

+## EACH of the "Probability Sampling Plans", if applied CORRECTLY, are NOT subject to any BIAS, and will produce samples that represent the population well ###